Cinnamon Lakeside Colombo: COVID-19 pandemic

 In January 2021, Cinnamon Hotels & Resorts announced the appointment of Kamal Munasinghe as the General Manager of Cinnamon Grand Colombo and Cinnamon Lakeside Colombo.
-On March 7, 2021, the health authorities have given permission to resume operations during the COVID-19 pandemic, earlier a few staff members have contracted the virus while off duty.
+On March 7, 2021, the health authorities have permitted to resume operations during the COVID-19 pandemic, earlier a few staff members have contracted the virus while off duty.
 The company launched "Flavours by Cinnamon", an online food ordering platform in April 2021.
 The Cinnamon Hotels launched the "Meals that Heal" program, a food donation initiative with the help of the Sri Lanka Police.
-Under this program, the company will be distributing 2,000 food packs daily for a 14 days period to the community the company operates.
+Under this program, the company will distribute 2,000 food packs daily for 14 days to the community the company operates.

 Amenities

-The hotel has 346 rooms with 20 suites and eight restaurants: Royal Thai, Long Feng, the Library, ColomBar, Goodies, Pool Bar, The Lounge.
-The hotel also houses the largest swimming pool in Colombo, and tennis and squash courts and a gymnasium.
+The hotel has 346 rooms with 20 suites and eight restaurants: Royal Thai, Long Feng, the Library, ColomBar, Goodies, Pool Bar, and The Lounge.
+The hotel also houses the largest swimming pool in Colombo, tennis and squash courts and a gymnasium.
 In 2012, the hotel launched the 8° on the lake, a floating event venue on the Beira Lake.
 The venue could accommodate 100 guests at a time.